Originally posted in Salinas Californian

 Workers on strawberry farms have the opportunity to earn more than the minimum wage.
 According the California Employment Development Department labor statistics, California berry farms pay an annual average wage of over $12.50 per hour: $12.62 per hour in March 2014, the most recently posted statistics.
 (Minimum wage in California will increase to $10/hour January 1, 2016.)
 Seasonally, harvest workers can earn more than $30 per hour during peak harvest.
 These wages are better than comparable jobs in retail and tourism.
 In addition, most farm employees receive health insurance: farms with 50 or more employees comply with the Affordable Health Care Act health insurance coverage options.
 All farm employees receive medical and disability insurance for work-related injuries.
 Under California’s worker compensation system, employees are provided prompt, effective medical treatment for on-the-job injuries or illnesses, no matter who is at fault.

-An Opportunity for Succcess
+An Opportunity for Success

 California strawberry farms have been a ladder to success for many immigrants to improve their lives.
-Field workers can advance to crew supervisor, quality checker, tractor driver and truck driver positions.
+Field workers and strawberry pickers can advance to crew supervisor, quality checker, tractor driver and truck driver positions.
 Some gain the skills and education to become pest control advisors.
 Others may advance to ranch manager positions.
 Strawberries have also given immigrants more ownership opportunities than any other major crop, with Latinos now comprising two-thirds of the strawberry growers in California.
 The California Strawberry Commission recently determined that more than one third of the current strawberry farmers in the state started as field workers themselves.

 Although, my grandparents found their way to a better life in the Midwest, immigrants from all over the world have come for the potential to succeed in California.
 Strawberry fields can be a starting place, where it takes many different kinds of jobs to raise and harvest fruit for market.
 With opportunities for training and advancement, and even the potential to become a grower, workers can find their path to their own American Dream.